pimcore/pimcore/doc/Development_Documentation/05_Objects/03_Working_with_PHP_API.md

 ### Debugging the Object List Query

-You can access and print the internal query which is based on [Zend_Db_Select](http://framework.zend.com/manual/1.12/de/zend.db.select.html) to debug your conditions like this:
+You can access and print the internal query which is based on `\Pimcore\Db\ZendCompatibility\QueryBuilder` to debug your conditions like this:

 ```php
 <?php